ZhixiangSu/KRST/README.md

 * `best_val.pth`: model loaded for interpretation.
 * `interpret.txt`: triplets to be interpreted.

 Then run 'interpret.sh' to generate clustering results (pyfig.eps) and confidence score (result.txt).
-You can download an example from here (currently not available because of the anonymous requirement).
+You can download an example from [here](https://entuedu-my.sharepoint.com/:f:/g/personal/zhixiang002_e_ntu_edu_sg/EmDVyAnNIjdBgQOJeTxstbcBLD5I45tBnMhyocsD1ijq3A?e=OowT0a).

 ## Citations

-Currently not available because of anonymous requirement.
+Currently not available.

 ## Q&A